 Using Implied Volatility Percentiles

-One way to track changes is to compare the S&P 500® index (SPX) and the Cboe Volatility Index (VIX).
-Many traders believe these two indexes are inversely related.
-When the SPX rallies, the VIX tends to be low.
-And when the SPX drops, the VIX tends to move higher.
-So, an ultrahigh VIX might indicate an SPX bottom is near, and an ultralow VIX might indicate market exuberance or complacency.
+Theoretically, an ultrahigh VIX might indicate an SPX bottom is near, and an ultralow VIX might indicate market exuberance or complacency.
 Of course, it's good to remember these relationships are only trends, and markets can move in unpredictable ways.
 Past performance of trends does not guarantee the trend will continue in the future.

 Implied volatility vs. historical volatility

 IV is calculated from the prices of currently listed options and expressed in annualized terms.
 The IV percentile can range from near zero to near 100%.
-For example, the stock in the image above shows a current IV reading of 33.77%.
-This means the options market is essentially pricing in about a 34% variability around the current price.
-But again, that's an annualized measurement.
-Other data on the page can help put it in perspective:
+For example, the stock in the image above shows an implied volatility of 33.77%.
+This means the options market is essentially pricing in variability of about 34% above or below the current price on an annualized basis.

 - 52-Week IV High/Low.
 Over the last year, the stock in the image above has seen IV as high as 72% and as low as 14.7%.